Skip to main content

 About

-Juufuutei Raden's Guide for Pixel Museum is a single player casual puzzle game.
+Juufuutei Raden's Guide for Pixel Museum is a single player casual platformer game with anime and historical themes.
 It was developed by Jupiter Corporation and was released on June 4, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews